 While Chaski agrees with Olsson that forensic linguistics is among the most important activities that can profile the criminal, she casts doubt on the validity of written text analysis, focusing more on forensic phonetics and incorporating the analysis of formant dynamics and formant analysis.

 Or, if you plan to argue both sides, you can follow the next example:

 Both researchers voice thoughts similar to mine in that…; yet, I would argue that the notion of “A” needs to be further developed.

-alternatively, if neither side agrees to the point that you consider meaningful, you can design a similar thesis:
+Alternatively, if neither side agrees with one another to an extent that you consider meaningful, you can design a similar thesis:

 Although both parties tend to ignore or undervalue my position on paying close attention to the concept “C,” here are the reasons for supporting its legitimacy…

 Synthesis essay structure is similar to any other written discourse.
 That is, an essay contains an introduction, the main part, and a logical conclusion.
 Every paragraph has peculiar components, which is why it would be reasonable to look closer at every section:

 The introductory paragraph of a synthesis essay structure comprises:

 - Opening sentence: It encapsulates the focus of your essay.
 For example, suppose you work on linguistic theories.
 In that case, including the information about linguistics, theories, and researchers is essential.